-- 1. The Kitsap County Shoreline Master Program (Kitsap County Code Title 22), attached hereto as Appendix 1, is hereby locally approved as required in WAC 173-26-100. - 2.
-The locally approved SMP was forwarded to and reviewed by the Washington State Department of Ecology for final review and approval in accordance with WAC 173-26-110. - Section 5.
-For consistency, Kitsap County Code Section 15.08.140, last amended by Ordinance 080-1980, is amended as follows:
+- 1. The Kitsap County Shoreline Master Program (Kitsap County Code Title 22), is repealed and replaced with the Shoreline Master Program attached hereto as Appendix 1 (shown in redline/strikeout), which is hereby locally approved as required in WAC 173-26-100. - 2.
+This locally approved SMP must be forwarded to and reviewed by the Washington State Department of Ecology for final review and approval in accordance with WAC 173-26-110.